 The following checklist will help you do your best work.
-Make sure you:
+Make sure you do the following:

-- □ Carefully read the passage and the description of the task.□ Organize your writing with a strong introduction, body, and conclusion. - Urganize your writing with a strong introduction, body, and conclusion.

-Use specific details and examples from the passage to demonstrate your - ☐ Use specific details and examples from the passage to demonstrate your understanding of the main ideas and the author's purpose. - ☐ Use precise language that is appropriate for your audience and purpose. - □ Vary your sentences to make your writing interesting to read. - ☐ Check for mistakes in grammar, spelling, punctuation, capitalization, and sentence formation.
+Carefully read the passage and the description of the task.
+Organize your writing with a strong introduction, body, and conclusion.
+Use specific details and examples from the passage to demonstrate your understanding of the main ideas and the author's purpose.
+Use precise language that is appropriate for your audience and purpose.
+Vary your sentences to make your writing interesting to read.
+Check for mistakes in grammar, spelling, punctuation, capitalization, and sentence formation.

-NOTE: Pages 107 through 110 provide a sample student essay for this writing task at each of the four score points with commentary and rationale for the given score.
+NOTE: Pages 116 through 119 provide a sample student essay for this writing task at each of the four score points with commentary and rationale for the given score.
 The student responses have been typed with the students' own content, grammar, capitalization, and spelling.
 The CAHSEE Response to Writing Prompt Scoring Guide for this writing task may be found in the Teacher Guide for English-Language Arts.